Changes between two versions

 Lab hints and tips

 Methodology 1) Do selective unit testing.
-Don't implement a lot of code and then expect it all to work.
-If it doesn't (likelihood: it won't ...;-) how will you locate the error?
-Divide and conquer.
+Don't implement a lot of code and then expect it to work.

-Lab setup For some, the most difficult initial aspect of the labs is getting the programming environment up and running with the skeleton code.
+Lab setup Arguably one of the most difficult aspects of the labs is getting your programming environment up and running with the skeleton code.
 The large number of various operating systems, development environments and versions make it difficult to provide a single solution.
 The following details may therefore be helpful for setting the labs up on your particular configuration:

 MacOS (without XCode) Previous DH2323 student Mikael Hedin recommends the following: